hmrc/agents-external-stubs/docs/users.md

-## User entity
+## Users

+Agents External Stubs let you define, authenticate and authorise test users using a dedicated frontend or an API.

-Group and User constraints:
+### Group and User constraints:

 - Group MUST have one and at most one Admin
 - Group CAN have at most one Organisation